marcprux/MemoZ/README.md

 # Swift μmemo – micro-memoization

 MicroMemo provides an extension to `Hashable` with the property `memoz`, which will return a `Memoization` that will dynamically pass-through any subsequent keypath invocations and cache the result.
-So a call to `x.expensiveCalculation` can be memoized  simply by changing the call to `x.memoz.expensiveCalculation` so that subsequent invocations are fast.
+So an expensive call to `x.expensiveCalculation` can be memoized simply by interleaving the `memoz`: `x.memoz.expensiveCalculation`, and the `expensiveCalculation` will be cached the first time it is called, and subsequent calls will return the cached value (until the cache is purged).

 ## Sample usage